acjohnson/helm-charts/charts/osp/README.md

 ## Upgrading

+### OSP Upgrade Steps

-After upgrading the helm chart you will likely need to drop the `alembic_version` table before the database migrations will succeed.
+After upgrading past OSP version `0.8.7` you will likely need to drop the `alembic_version` table before the database migrations will succeed.

 ```shell
 MariaDB [osp]> select * from alembic_version;